interest-protocol/memez-swap/README.md

 ### Fees

 Swap fees play a crucial role in Memez Swap.
 Fees are configurable per pool by the protocol admin.
+The pool applies a dynamic to trades based on the on-chain volume.
+This allows to maximize profitability and trading.
+Periods of high volume incur higher trading fees while low volume periods do not.

 #### Liquidity Fee

 The pool takes a liquidity fee to ensure that base liquidity increases over time.
 This is to ensure pumps and dumps do not hitler the chart.

-#### Burn Fee
+#### Sell/Burn Fee

 The pool can burn a % of a coin in every swap to increase its market cap.
+This fee is only applied when the jeet is selling the coin.
 We send the coin to the 0x0 address instead of shrinking the coin supply for pumpnomics.

 #### Admin Fee